jburrows82/llmcord/README.md

 - YouTube Data API has usage quotas.
 Fetching details and comments for many videos may consume your quota quickly.
 Check the [Google Cloud Console](https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas) for details.

 - Reddit API also has rate limits.
 Processing many Reddit URLs quickly might lead to temporary throttling.

+- General URL fetching uses `httpx` and `BeautifulSoup4`.
+It might fail on complex JavaScript-heavy sites or sites with strong anti-scraping measures.
+Content extraction focuses on main text areas and might miss some information or include unwanted elements.

 - PRs are welcome :)